 Facts about the shoebill are extremely interesting, and learning about this fascinating bird is a fun way to expand horizons and come to know a misunderstood creature, too.

-Check out this list of 21 exciting facts about the shoebill that you may or may not have ever heard before.
+Check out this list of 21 exciting fun facts about the shoebill that you probably didn’t know or have ever heard before!

 They are called shoebills because their beaks are shaped like shoes.

 The beak of this bird is just one of the many exciting and unique shoebill adaptations that it has made to help survive in the wild.
 These beaks are perfect for hunting and fishing in the places where shoebills live, and they’re ideal for scooping prey out of the water.

 The tips of their beaks are very sharp and used to cut prey in half or decapitate them.